monofuel/handheld/readme.md

 ## TODO

+- add photos of printed prototype to github!
 - come up with a good name
 - make a BoM
 - address fixes for model
 - automate building stl's for individual parts of model
 - polish and share software setup scripts
+- put on thingiverse

 ## Design Goals
 - must fit in pocket